11th AVN Awards

 The 11th AVN Awards ceremony, organized by Adult Video News (AVN), honored pornographic films released in 1993 and took place on January 8, 1994, at Bally's Hotel and Casino in Paradise, Nevada beginning at 7:45 p.m.
 PST / 10:45 p.m.
 EST. During the ceremony, AVN presented AVN Awards in 78 categories.
 The ceremony was produced by Gary Miller.
 Actor Randy West hosted the show for the third time; his co-hosts were actresses Summer Knight and Janine Lindemulder.

-Justine: Nothing to Hide 2 won eight awards, including Best Film and Best Director for Paul Thomas.
+Justine: Nothing to Hide 2 won eight awards, including Best Film and Best Director for Paul Thomas and Best Actress-Film for Roxanne Blaze.
 A comedy, Haunted Nights, took six awards, while Hidden Obsessions and a gay movie, Romeo & Julian, each won four.

 Winners and nominees

 Justine: Nothing to Hide 2 led all nominees with thirteen nominations; Whispered Lies had twelve.

 The winners were announced during the awards ceremony on January 8, 1994.
 Jonathan Morgan took home four statuettes, the best showing ever for a male performer.
 Mike Horner’s award for Best Actor—Film tied him with Eric Edwards as the only other three-time best actor winner.
+Newcomer Roxanne Blaze, just 19 years old, won the Best Actress award for film for Justine: Nothing To Hide 2."